PHOTOGRAPHIC STYLE

 • Every frame reveals a face, a unique location or object and is motivated by a relevant action.
 A great photograph combines several of these things.

-• Each photograph should aim to visualize the momentum of our brand.
-Action shots use motion blur and dynamic framing to pull us into the movement, portraits of people show them in motion or in thought and looking towards their intellectual destination.
-When choosing an image consider all of the elements to bring as much momentum to the photo as possible.
+• Action shots use motion blur and dynamic framing to pull us into the movement, portraits of people show them in motion or in thought and looking towards their intellectual destination.

 • In a still life, the trace of human impact is always visible.

-And never forget:
+And never forget

-• Because our brand photography should feel real, avoid overly lit environments and artificial poses; our images should never feel stock.
+• Because our brand photography should feel real, avoid overly lit environments and artificial poses; our images should never feel like stock.

-Ultimately and critically, every shot is a powerful opportunity to showcase the spirit of our brand personality: driven, curious, hands-on, welcoming and proud.
+• Ultimately and critically, every shot is a powerful opportunity to showcase the spirit of our brand personality: driven, curious, hands-on, welcoming and proud.

 PORTRAITS